 Be Mindful and Learn to Feel Your Emotions

 Remember that destructive actions are sometimes a way to avoid negative emotions.
-It's similar to using alcohol to mask your emotions.
+It’s similar to using alcohol to mask your emotions.
 The difference is that you are externalizing self-doubt, anxiety, fear of abandonment, and other symptoms by making your love interest the focus.
-This can lead to the need to control, or to fawn obsessively over your partners.
+This can lead to the need to control or to fawn obsessively over your partners.
+Any desire of this kind should be shared with your therapist.

 Find a Support Group